 They flew past the mountains to a dot in the distance.
 It grew to its true size: longer and taller than a row of mansions.
-The structure was flat, rectangular, and composed of alternating panels of flashing colors.
-Each panel was a solid color, swapping rapidly between green, pink, red, another green, blue, orange, another red…
+The structure was flat, rectangular, and composed of alternating panels of flashing color.
+Each panel was a solid hue, swapping rapidly between green, pink, red, another green, blue, orange, another red…

-They stared into the lights for hours, not even caring about the delay to their run.
-They were still years ahead of the second best.
-The tree did not know what the world record would bring them, but it could help them figure out the strange colors before them.
+They stared into the lights for hours, not even caring about the delay to their run, still years ahead of the second best.
+The tree did not know what the world record would bring, but it could help them figure out the strange colors before them.
 Here was a sampler, a device holding all the colors for the lands of Shook and Cain.
 It flashed them, every shade, constantly, to give the Source something to reference as it built pieces of the world.

-The focus pushed everything human about them further down.
+Focus pushed everything human about them further down.
 Bombi’s thoughts weren’t quite a jumble, no, they were too slow to be called that.
 The old parts of her, the emotional parts, felt like a confused slug crawling through the crisscrossing trails of ancestral slugs that were nowhere to be seen.
-She felt like everything she’d ever known was just a footprint.
+She felt as if everything she’d ever known was just a footprint.
 She was a tiny bug living inside that footprint, unable to climb its walls until now, screaming for help that was too big to possibly hear her.

 (17:4:6:12:11:58.2) Our current time.
 We could’ve been done.
 We used to care.

 (17:4:6:12:11:59.1) We didn’t just care.
 It was our reason for living.